lowvisionresearch/ReVAS/README.md

 Software requirements (to run as a standalone application):
 Matlab Run-time library (free to use and automatically downloaded by the installer).

+[Here](/documentation/revastutorial.pdf) is a brief tutorial demonstrating the basic workflow.